 It is now understood that trauma is not necessarily brought on by a big life-altering event, such as an accident, rape or war.
 Trauma can also accumulate with time, when living under constant stress.
 The landmark studies of Adverse Childhood Effects (ACE) have revealed that childhood adversities affect the health decades later.
 We trauma survivors who come from poor and unstable families are more vulnerable to stress in later life and can develop even more debilitating symptoms than those with PTSD.
 These symptoms are now recognised by the advent of Complex Posttraumatic Stress Disorder in ICD-11.
 The diagnosis is already recognized by Healthdirect Australia (HDA), the United States Department of Veterans Affairs (VA), and the National Health Service (NHS).

 The psychology of complex traumatisation is bewildering, and the hallmark symptoms of dissociation, emotional dysregulation, somatisation and relationship problems make complex trauma a condition difficult to recognise and treat.
-However, current research on the aetiology of the symptoms sheds some much needed light on understanding what is going on in these extreme states of trauma-related altered states of consciousness.
+However, current research on the aetiology of the symptoms sheds some much needed light on understanding what is going on in these extreme trauma-related, altered states of consciousness.
 Perhaps the most important recent work in understanding trauma has been conducted by Dr Stephen Porges, a pioneer in the new field of psychobiology.
 His work on the autonomic nervous system (ANS), the polyvagal theory, is groundbreaking and trauma is now best understood as something that occurs in the ANS as a response to real or perceived threat.

 The Polyvagal Theory — A Breakthrough Study in Biopsychology